There’s no official or even widely agreed upon limit to the number of nose jobs you can get.

 - Patient wants the tip of their nose adjusted upward or downward, to better integrate with the remainder of their nose and face.

-Patients who decide to undergo rhinoplasty surgery in order to produce a very dramatic change in the size, shape, or projection of their nose are the most likely to be satisfied with their primary rhinoplasty and are the least likely to desire a revision rhinoplasty.
+Patients who get a nose job in order to produce a very dramatic change in the size, shape, or projection of their nose are the most likely to be satisfied with their first rhinoplasty and the least likely to want a revision rhinoplasty.

-It could be said that these patients are particularly grateful for the life-altering changes that were accomplished for them, and that, barring medical issues such as difficulty breathing, they are unlikely to desire a second, third, or fourth surgery.
+It could be said that these patients are grateful for the life-changing results accomplished for them, and that, barring medical issues like difficulty breathing, they’re unlikely to want a second, third, or fourth surgery.

-On the other hand, patients whose primary rhinoplasty was done to correct only a small or minor aesthetic dislike on the patient’s part are among the most prone to having another or several more rhinoplasty surgeries.
+On the other hand, patients whose first rhinoplasty was done to correct only a small or minor aesthetic dislike are the most likely to get another or several more nose jobs.

 “A patient who is focused on minor or uncorrectable problems or with unrealistic expectations despite extensive discussion will likely be disappointed postoperatively regardless of the aesthetic improvement.”The Rhinoplasty Consult, Drs.
 Rod J. Rohrich and Ira L. Savetsky